mvolkmann/blog/src/swift-ui.md

 Each view is a struct that implement the `View` protocol.
 This requires having a computed property named `body` with the type `Some View`.

 Most properties declared in a `View` struct should be `private`.
 Exceptions include the `body` property and any properties that are passed in when instances are created.
+The `body` value is a `ViewBuilder` that can contain up to 10 child view instances.
+The `Group` view can be used to work around this limitation since each `Group` only counts as one view instance.

 Views are used for components and layout.
 Views that layout other views are often referred to as